trueos/sysup/README.md

    - Check for updates
 - **-update**
    - Start performing updates
+- **-fullupdate**
+   - Force a "full" update of all packages (including kernel/world).
+   - Default Value: This is automatically determined based on whether the base packages (kernel/world) are tagged as newer on the package repository.
 - **-list-trains**
    - List all the pkg "trains" that the system is aware of (defined in "/usr/local/etc/sysup.json")
 - **-change-train TRAIN_NAME**